What is Scan to BIM?

 - QA/QC: The BIM model covers all the prefabricated components that are all processed for quality assurance/quality control.

-- Documentation: Documentation of complex geometrics and textures of the building is the most fundamental application of Scan to BIM in this phase.
+- Documentation: The buildings that are already built and don’t have proper documentation of its design and functionality, Scan to BIM helps to create a source of documentation which can be used for any further modification.
+Documentation of complex geometrics and textures of the building is the most fundamental application of Scan to BIM in this phase.

 - Building Performance Analysis: This includes functions like performance analysis, accessibility diagnosis, and structural analysis.
 Building performance analysis is carried out to study and improve the building’s performance regarding energy consumption, accessibility, and structural reliability.